yearn/yearn-protocol/.github/ISSUE_TEMPLATE/bug.md

 ### Security

-If this is a sensitive issue regarding potential security implications in the yearn protocol please follow the reporting guidelines in the [Security Doc](https://github.com/iearn-finance/yearn-protocol/blob/develop/SECURITY.md)
+If this is a sensitive issue with potential security implications in the yearn protocol, please, follow the reporting guidelines in the [Security Doc](https://github.com/iearn-finance/yearn-protocol/blob/develop/SECURITY.md).